 Traditional photography, also known as formal wedding photography, is the classic posed look you see in conventional group shots of the couple and their family.
 Traditionally, this style of photography used to be the most popular style and involves directions from the photographer.
 You’d need to be aware that this style takes time during the day i.e. for posing groups and you might end up spending most of your day going around and taking photos rather than enjoying your wedding day.
 Also, your photographer might miss the actions during the day as they don’t specialise in reportage so your photos are likely to be very formal but beautifully shot and well-lit.

-Contemporary photography is similar to fashion or editorial photography combined with reportage.
+According to focusphotography.ca, contemporary photography is similar to fashion or editorial photography combined with reportage.
 It’s ideal if you’re looking for fashion-led couple photos with an artistic approach to your photos.
-This style is quite unique but your photos will look quite dramatic but beautiful.
+This style is quite unique but your photos will look quite dramatic but beautiful

 Now you know the difference between different types of wedding photography, here are a few steps you need to take to book your photographer.

 There is no point starting to look for photographers if you don’t have a budget in mind.
 You don’t want to spend time finding a photographer and then realising that they’re well beyond your set budget.

 The fun part of your wedding photography research!
 Your preferred style is the most important thing to consider when it comes to booking your photographer so take this step seriously.

 Search for the photographer with your chosen style

 Start your research and whilst doing this, create a list of the photographers that you find so you can shortlist them after you’ve arranged a meeting with them.

 Ask to see the photographer’s client reviews